Get E-Book

 });

 A socket option is a setting attached to an OS socket.
-Some options apply before bind().
-Some apply before listen().
-Some apply after a TCP connection exists.
-The timing matters because the kernel reads different fields during different transitions.
+Some options must be present before bind().
+Some options are read when listen() runs.
+Some options apply to a connected TCP socket after the connection exists.
+The timing changes the outcome because the kernel reads different state during different operations.

 server.listen({